What is the Bredesen Protocol?

 The Institute of Functional Medicine is the leading source of Bredesen certified physicians and an good resource for locating a physician who can perform the ReCODE protocol.

-Another resource are local groups, such as this one in San Diego, that provide information and support on the ReCODE protocol.
+Another resource are local groups, that provide information and support on the ReCODE protocol.

 MCI causes a slight yet noticeable decrease in memory and other cognitive skills.
 It is not severe enough to interfere with daily life, thus individuals rarely seek treatment.
 Unfortunately, MCI affects 15-20 percent of people over the age of 65 and aids in the development of Alzheimer’s disease and dementia.